SachithKasthuriarachchi/DesignPatterns/Chapter 1/exercises.md

 ### Define Mixin class

-- Mixin class provides additional functionalities to a class.
-Mixin class requires multiple inheritance
+- Mixin class provides optional functionalities or an interface to a class.
+- Mixin class requires multiple inheritance
+- Mixin class cannot be instantiated

 ## Question 16

 ### Name two techniques for reusing functionality in Object oriented systems.

-- Reusing with subclassing
+- Reusing by subclassing
-- Reusing with object composition
+- Reusing by object composition

 ## Question 17

 ### Define white-box reuse

-- Reusing with subclassing is known as white-box reuse since the derived class has the visibility to its parent class's methods.
+- Reusing by subclassing is known as white-box reuse since the derived class has the visibility to its parent class's methods.

 ## Question 18

 ### Define black-box reuse

 - Reusing with object composition is known as black-box reuse.
-The resulting object does not have the visibility to implementation details of the objects that the class is composed of.
+- Objects are composed to get more complex functionality.
+- Internal details of objects are not exposed

 ## Question 19